-Appendix D: Windows 8/8.1/10 IP Setup
+Appendix B: Windows 8/8.1/10 IP Setup

-If a computer running Windows is being used as the cOS Core management workstation and a DHCP server is not enabled on the cOS Core management interface, the management computer's Ethernet interface connected to the Clavister Security Gateway should be configured with an IPv4 address which belongs to the network 192.168.1.0/24.
-That address must be different from the security gateway's default management interface address of 192.168.1.1.
+If a computer running Windows is being used as the cOS Core management workstation and a DHCP server is not enabled on the cOS Core management interface, the management computer's Ethernet interface connected to the Clavister Next Generation Firewall should be configured with an IPv4 address which belongs to the network 192.168.1.0/24.
+That address must be different from the firewall's default management interface address of 192.168.1.1.